Mérode Altarpiece: Description

 The triptych is relatively small, indicating that it was commissioned for private, domestic use; the central panel measures 64 × 63 cm and each wing is 65 × 27 cm.
-The panels share a very steep perspective, in which the viewer seems to be looking down on the figures from an elevated point of view.
-In other respects the perspective is underdeveloped; neither the Virgin nor Gabriel seem to rest on solid ground, while the female donor appears to hover and appears to be barely able to fit within the space she is positioned in.
+The panels share a very steep perspective, in which the viewer seems to look down on the figures from an elevated vantage point.
+In other respects, the perspective is underdeveloped; neither the Virgin nor Gabriel seem to rest on solid ground, while the female donor appears to hover and appears to be barely able to fit within the space she is positioned in.

-The panels are in good condition, with little over-paint, glossing, dirt layers, or paint losses.
+The panels are in good condition, with minimal overpainting, glossing, dirt buildup, or paint loss.
 They are almost entirely in oil, and establish many of the inventions that were to make the technique so successful and adaptable over the following centuries.
 The serenity of the works is achieved, in part, through the dominance of pale, opaque white, red, and blue hues.
-The size of the panels and the at times minute attention to detail are similar to the focus of contemporary miniatures, of the kind seem in the two illuminated manuscripts in the central panel.
+The size of the panels and the at times minute attention to detail are similar to the focus of contemporary miniatures, as seen in the two illuminated manuscripts in the central panel.